The EXIT token is a stable synthetic currency whose face value is equivalent to the US Dollar (1 EXIT token = $1 US Dollar).

 The overcollateralization mechanism (where there is always a 2:1 ratio of soft ETH to EXIT) allows EXIT to be minted as a virtual stable token.
-In addition, the rebalancing can be called by anyone, decentralizing the process.
-All stable currencies currently available are highly centralized, with rules that can be changed at any time by the people in charge.
-EXIT is decentralized, the process is facilitated by smart contracts and individuals who wish to participate in the EXIT virtual economy.
+In addition, the rebalancing can be called by any user at any time, decentralizing the process.

 As a stable token, EXIT has the equivalent virtual value to other USD stable coins.
-Users can trade and use EXIT on the xDai chain as they would any other stable currency.
+Users can trade and use EXIT as they would any other stable currency.

 Stability hinges on two factors.